RangamaniLabUCSD/smart/README.md

 "Cell" and "Volume" are used interchangeably (e.g. a volume mesh is a collection of cells).
 "Facet" and "Surface" are used interchangeably.

 ## License
-STUBS is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-STUBS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with STUBS.
-If not, see <http://www.gnu.org/licenses/>.
+LGPL-3.0

 ## Acknowledgements

-Thanks to [Christopher Lee](https://github.com/ctlee), [Yuan Gao](https://github.com/Rabona17), and [William Xu](https://github.com/willxu1234) for their valuable input and contributions to STUBS.
+Thanks to [Christopher Lee](https://github.com/ctlee), [Yuan Gao](https://github.com/Rabona17), and [William Xu](https://github.com/willxu1234) for their valuable input and contributions to SMART